15 Jaw-Dropping Natural Landmarks in Western Australia

 The Pinnacles stand tall in a limestone desert of towering rock formations.

+This curious natural attraction is the result of thousands of years of erosion, resulting in the fascinating geology we see today.
 Plan your own adventure in my Perth to the Pinnacles road trip guide.

 The Pinnacles